 Many factors that influence scar healing are specific to each patient.
-These include age, genetics, smoking, infection tension, size, and depth of the wound.
-Your general health and wellbeing also play a role in how fast the scars heal and fade.
+These include age, nutrition, genetics, compliance(or noncompliance) with postoperative care instructions, smoking, infection, tension, size, activities, and overall body composition.
+Your general health and wellbeing clearly play a role in how fast and how well your scars heal and fade.
 Below you can see the general description of the healing process of tummy tuck scars indifferent stages.

 It’s perfectly natural to notice scars are still visible even six months of the postoperative period.
 At this point, the scars gradually lose their pigmentation.
 This means there won’t be prominent red color, and you can see the scar fade.
 Instead, your scar may appear rosy pink or soft brown.

 · A healthy lifestyle – the best thing to do in the long-run is to make lifestyle changes.
-For example, you can quit smoking and try to keep weight in a healthy range
+For example, you can quit smoking and try to keep weight in a healthy range.